 Which hearing aid is right for you depends on the severity of your hearing loss, the environments where you want to hear better, how active you want to be and the technology you’re comfortable with using.

 Based on your answers and your test results, our highly trained hearing experts may refer you to a medical doctor for an examination and possible treatment.
 We may recommend hearing aids if the testing reveals a sensorineural hearing loss, which indicates damage to the inner ear (cochlea) or nerves that run from the cochlea to the brain.

-There are literally thousands of hearing aids available today.
-Our highly trained staff will use the information in your case history and in the audiological evaluation to help narrow your choices.
+There are literally dozens of hearing aids available today.
+Our highly trained staff will use the information in your case history and your case history and your hearing test results to help narrow your choices.